A New Tool in the Estate Planner’s Toolbox, but Not a Replacement for Special Needs Trusts

 The Achieving a Better Life Experience (ABLE) Act was passed by overwhelming majorities in both the House and Senate and was signed into law by President Obama on December 19, 2014.
 The ABLE act added Section 529A to the Internal Revenue Code to create a specialized savings account for persons with disabilities.
 See 29 U.S.C. § 529A.

 Some people may be familiar with existing 529 plans as a savings vehicle for college.
 Traditional 529 accounts allow contributions to grow tax-free, so long as distributions are made to pay for qualified educational expenses, such as college tuition.
-The ABLE act authorizes states to create similar tax-preferred savings accounts (“529A or ABLE accounts”), but for individuals with disabilities.
+But, what about the child or grandchild who has special needs?
+The ABLE act authorizes states to create similar tax-preferred savings accounts (“529A or ABLE accounts”), but for individuals with disabilities and special needs.

 Under the federal guidelines, to be eligible for an ABLE account, the owner of the account must have a disability that commenced before the owner’s 26th birthday.
-California’s ABLE program defines an eligible individual as one who has blindness or a disability as defined by the Social Security Administration before age 26.
+An eligible individual is one who has blindness or a disability as defined by the Social Security Administration before age 26.
 Such a person may then open an ABLE account.

 Earnings on ABLE funds are tax-free if used for “qualified disability expenses” that are related to the eligible individual’s blindness or disability to include: education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for oversight and monitoring, funeral and burial expenses.